petsernik/wikifeat/README.md

     ```bash
     python script.py
     ```
-After this, a post corresponding to the selected link should appear in your channel.
+After this, a post with article corresponding to the selected link should appear in your channel.
 The title of this article is saved in a file .txt to prevent the same post from being published repeatedly when the script is run again.
 Of course, it would be possible to use database instead of a file, but for my needs this is not yet necessary.